cwesson/funge-plus-plus/README.md

 ## Errata
 ### High/Low
 The Funge-98 specification is inconsistent about the delta of the `h` and `l`  instructions (https://github.com/catseye/Funge-98/issues/10).
-Funge++ uses the definition in the program flow section, that is `h` is "delta <- (0,0,1)" and `l` is "delta <- (0,0,-1)".
+Funge++ uses thedefinition in the program flow section, that is `h` is "delta <- (0,0,1)" and `l` is "delta <- (0,0,-1)".
 This makes it compatible with BeQunge and Rc/Funge-98.
 The `-finvert-hl` argument flips this behavior.

 ## Fingerprints
 Funge++ supports the following fingerprints.
 These can either be loaded at runtime by the `(` instruction, or by specifying the `-l` command line argument.

+Funge++ also supports dynamic Funge fingerprints.
+When a fingerprint is loaded, Funge++ will search for funge-lib files in the `fing` directory before loading a built-in fingerprint.
+This allows users to override the built-in fingerprints.
+Instructions from dynamic Funges run with the same stack as the IP that called them.

 `BASE` [I/O for numbers in other bases](http://www.rcfunge98.com/rcfunge2_manual.html#BASE).